tuxx/fancylock/README.md

 ### Configuration Options

 - `media_dir`: Directory containing videos/images to display while locked
-- `lock_screen`: Whether to lock the screen immediately on startup
 - `supported_extensions`: File extensions to look for in the media directory
 - `pam_service`: PAM service name for authentication
 - `include_images`: Whether to include images along with videos
 - `image_display_time`: How long to display each image in seconds
-- `media_player_cmd`: Command to use for playing media (default: mpv)
-- `pre_lock_command`: Execute this command before locking the screen.
+- `pre_lock_command`: Execute this command before locking the screen
-- `post_lock_command`: Execute this command after unlocking the screen.
+- `post_lock_command`: Execute this command after unlocking the screen

-Note: The configuration also includes `background_color` and `blur_background` options, but these are not currently implemented.
+- `lock_pause_media`: Whether to pause all media players when locking the screen
+- `unlock_unpause_media`: Whether to unpause all media players when unlocking the screen

 ## Current Status